-What To Do When the Power Goes Out: A Guide to Business Continuity Planning
+What To Do When the Power Goes Out: Business Continuity Planning

 Cyber-attacks and other major threats are top of mind right now, which means everyone is creating a Disaster Recovery (DR) plan.
 It is important to have a DR plan, but while many companies prioritize being prepared for force majeure they ignore disaster recovery’s little sister, Business Continuity Planning (BCP).